ydigikat/Frugi/README.md

 Frugi (meaning "frugal" or "stingy") is a beginner-friendly virtual analog synth for microcontrollers.
 Perfect for makers wanting to dip their toes into embedded audio!

-While Frugi is fully functional, it's designed more as a learning tool than a polished commercial product.
+While Frugi is mostly functional, it's designed more as a learning bench than a polished commercial product, some bits are still being worked on periodically.

 Out of the box, it supports these boards:
 - STM32F411-Generic (the "blackpill" board)